10 Best Perfumes Under $50 in 2026 – Affordable Scents That Smell Expensive

 Khadlaj Island

-Pricing and availability vary by stock and region.
+Pricing and availability can vary by region and stock.
 This is often positioned as a budget-friendly summer option.

 7) Liquid Brun (French Avenue)